 How do you assign reviews?
 Do you have a running list of reviewers to whom you give assignments?
 Can writers pitch to you?
 How does it work?

-Our organization, CWILA, counted reviews at the Globe by gender and found that about 60% of books reviewed in the entire paper (not just the books section) are written by men, which is better than the National Post, by the way.
-Do you think about such parameters as gender and/or race when picking which books will be reviewed?
+Our organization, CWILA, counted reviews at the National Post Books Section by gender and found that only 32% of books reviewed were written by women, and that only a quarter of your reviewers are female.
+Do you think about such parameters as gender and/or race when picking which books will be reviewed and by whom?

-Finally, what does the Globe pay its reviewers per review?
+Finally, what does the National Post pay its reviewers per review?